 If desired, weed controls may be used to practically eliminate clover.
 This requires applications at 3 to 4 week intervals through the summer and early fall.
-One or two treatments per year will have no effect except to reduce blossoming.
+One or two such treatments will greatly reduce blossoming of clover.

 Where it is desired to bolster a lawn with clover it is suggested that the seed be sown separately and lightly in late winter or in the spring.
 Fall seedings are risky because of winterkill.
 In fact, another objection voiced against clover is that it may kill badly in severe winters, leaving ugly patches to be repaired in the spring.